A new home or a new loan. Which is easier to find?

 Standard variable loans are the most popular home loan in Australia.
-Interest rates go up or down over the life off the loan depending on the official rate set by the Reserve Bank of Australia and funding costs.
-Your regular repayments pay off both the interest and some of the principal.
+Interest rates go up or down over the life of the loan depending on the official rate set by the Reserve Bank of Australia and funding costs and the individual decisions of each lender.
+Your regular repayments generally pay off both the interest and some of the principal.

-You can also choose a basic variable loan, which offers a discounted interest rate but has fewer loan features, such as a redraw facility and repayment flexibility.
+You may also be able to choose a basic variable loan, which offers a discounted interest rate but has fewer loan features, such as a redraw facility and repayment flexibility.

 - If interest rates fall, the size of your minimum repayments will too.

 - Standard variable loans generally allow you to make extra repayments.
 Even small extra payments can cut the length and cost of your mortgage.

 - Basic variable loans often don’t come with a redraw facility, removing the temptation to spend money you’ve already paid off your loan.

 - If interest rates rise, the size of your repayments will too.

 - Increased loan repayments due to rate rises could impact your household budget, so make sure you take potential interest rate hikes into account when working out how much money to borrow.